-- 10. Advanced Standing is not concerned with absolute placement of students in a given study year but instead identifies where maximum possible credit for prior learning has occurred and where there is no duplication of learning level in other words, where a learner journey is continuously upwards.
-Advanced Progression is where an SCQF 8/HND student enters year two of university and repeats study at the same SCQF level they have just completed.8 - 11.
+- learner journey is continuously upwards.
+Advanced Progression is where an SCQF 8/HND student enters year two of university and repeats study at the same SCQF level they have just completed.8 - 9.
 There are some instances in the data where an individual may articulate to an HEI and then drop out and subsequently start again at another HEI with academic credit.
 In such cases the appropriate level is counted for each HEI.